tarantool/graphqlide/README.md

 where:

-* `endpoint` (`?string`) - URI-endpoint of GraphQL IDE UI.
+* `endpoint` (`?string`) - URI-endpoint of GraphQL API.
 Parameter is optional, if not set - default '/admin/api' endpoint used.

 ## Add GraphQL IDE to your Tarantool Cartridge App